Jason Schwartzman: Music

-Prior to acting, Schwartzman was the drummer and a songwriter for the band Phantom Planet.
+Prior to acting, in 1994, Schwartzman co-founded the rock band Phantom Planet at a Los Angeles Pizza Hut, where he was the drummer and a songwriter.
+He left the band in May 2003 to focus on his acting career.
 He appeared in the music video for the rock remix of "It's All About the Benjamins" by Puff Daddy, and contributed to Ben Lee's 2005 album Awake Is the New Sleep.
 In 2007, he created the indie rock solo act Coconut Records.
-The first album, Nighttiming, was produced by Michael Einziger and features a cover photo by Roman Coppola.
+The first album, Nighttiming, was produced by Michael Einziger and features a cover photo by his cousin Roman Coppola.
 The album was first released on iTunes on March 20, 2007.
 It had musical contributions by members of Incubus, as well as appearances by actresses Zooey Deschanel and Kirsten Dunst and Schwartzman's brother Robert.
 His second album, Davy, was released on iTunes on January 20, 2009.
 Schwartzman also played the drums on Phoenix's rendition of The Beach Boys' song "Alone on Christmas Day" in 2015.
 The song was featured in Bill Murray's Netflix special A Very Murray Christmas.

 Schwartzman's work has also been featured in many films and television programs.
 In 2009, he composed the theme song to his HBO series Bored to Death, in which he also starred, under his Coconut Records title.
 That same year, he contributed to the film score to the film Funny People with composer Michael Andrews.
 The original soundtrack is downloadable, as well as available in vinyl LP, on Coconut Records' official Cinder Block store.
 He has also written tracks for Smallville and Slackers.
 His song "Microphone" was featured in the 2012 coming-of-age comedy LOL.

+In 2025, Schwartzman contributed vocals and keys to Ben Kweller’s song "Depression" from the album Cover the Mirrors.

 Personal life

-Schwartzman married his longtime girlfriend, Brady Cunningham, an art and design director, at their home in the San Fernando Valley on July 11, 2009.
+Schwartzman married his long-time girlfriend, Brady Cunningham, an art and design director, at their home in the San Fernando Valley on July 11, 2009.
 Their first child, a daughter, was born in December 2010.
 Their second daughter was born in June 2014.
 The pair also have a son.

 In 2006, Schwartzman described himself as "basically a vegan".
 In 2009, he was named one of the "Top 10 Most Stylish Men in America" by GQ magazine.
 In 2011, he narrated a video titled What to Eat: The Environmental Impacts of Our Food for Farm Sanctuary.